seaflux logo

 • Exception Handling: Incident summaries with root-cause hypotheses and playbooks.

-• Smart SOPs: Work instructions generated/updated from sensor undefined ticket data.
+• Smart SOPs: Work instructions generated/updated from sensor & ticket data.

 • Vendor Intelligence: Multi-source summaries with quality/risk scoring.